Topological skyrmion phases of matter: Topological classification of the CTSI/CTSS

-\textbf{Topological classification of the CTSI } - Achieving $\pi_d (M) \neq 0$ for $N>1$ when $M$ corresponds to the space of ground state spin expectation values is a largely unexplored topic.
+Achieving $\pi_d (M) \neq 0$ for $N>1$ when $M$ corresponds to the space of ground state spin expectation values is a largely unexplored topic.
 Past work, however, has considered the role of a generalized particle-hole symmetry $\mc{C}'$ in symmetry-protecting the Hopf insulator and a four-dimensional extension of the Hopf insulator in the presence of additional bands corresponding to $\pi_3(Sp(2N)/U(N))$ and $\pi_4(Sp(2N)/U(N))$~\cite{liu2017}.
-We stress here that, although $\mc{C}'$ symmetry was considered in this past work, the three-dimensional versions of the topological skyrmion phases introduced here were not discussed in that work, only the Hopf insulator.
+We stress here that, although $\mc{C}'$ symmetry was considered in this past work, the three-dimensional versions of the topological skyrmion phases introduced here were not discussed in that work nor any contradiction to the ``flat band'' limit assumption such as the type II topological phase transition presented here, only the Hopf insulator.
 Hamiltonians with generalized particle-hole symmetry $\mc{C}'$ acting on a two-dimensional Brillouin zone yield homotopy group $\pi_2(Sp(2N)/U(N)) = \mathbb{Z}$~\cite{liu2017} for mappings from the Brillouin zone to the space of ground state spin expectation values.
-This implies Hamiltonians with two-dimensional Brillouin zones and $\mc{C}'$ symmetry have $\mathbb{Z}$ topological classification for mapping to this target space, characterized by a homotopy invariant.
+This implies Hamiltonians with two-dimensional Brillouin zones and $\mc{C}'$ symmetry have $\mathbb{Z}$ topological classification for mapping to this target space.
 Further details on the topological classification may be found in the Methods, Section I.

+We note that $\mc{C}'$ symmetry yields topological classification with dimension $d$ that agrees with the topological classification shown in Table C2 of Ryu \emph{et al.}~\cite{Ryu_2010}, as that table shows topological classification for systems with spatial inversion symmetry and an additional symmetry, including particle-hole symmetry.
+What was missed previously is that $\mc{C}'$ alone protects an additional topological phase of matter with a topological invariant distinct from those previously considered as we show, which exists only for Hamiltonians with matrix representations of $2N \times 2N$, where $N>1$.
+Thus, it is possible for the topological skyrmion phases presented here to co-exist with other topological phases of matter, such as those of the ten-fold way.
+This brings up the interesting possibility of interaction between co-existing topological phases of matter, a topic to be explored in future work.

-We note here that the $\mc{C}'$ operator, being the product of particle-hole operator $\mc{C}$ and spatial inversion operator $\mc{I}$, suggests a natural place to look for more physically-relevant realizations of these phases is in centrosymmetric superconducting systems.
+That the $\mc{C}'$ operator is the product of particle-hole operator $\mc{C}$ and spatial inversion operator $\mc{I}$ suggests a natural place to look for more physically-relevant realizations of these phases is in centrosymmetric superconducting systems, motivating our study here of superconducting Sr\textsubscript{2}RuO\textsubscript{4} in part.
+Models of Sr\textsubscript{2}RuO\textsubscript{4} with spin-triplet superconductivity in particular possess additional symmetries which we utilize here to find first realization of the helical topological skyrmion phase in addition to the chiral topological skyrmion phase.